-• Collection of information
+Collection of information

-Through the application process, an applicant seeking clearance to work with people with disability may be requested to provide personal information in order for the chief executive to make an informed risk assessment.
+Through the application process, an applicant seeking a clearance to work with people with disability may be requested to provide personal information for the chief executive to make an informed risk assessment.

-Under the Bill, the chief executive may also request information about an applicant from prescribed public entities such as: Queensland Police Service; the Director of Public Prosecutions; Queensland Corrective Services; the Mental Health Court; the Mental Health Review Tribunal; as well as other relevant Queensland Government entities.
+Under the Bill, the chief executive may also request information about an applicant or clearance holder from prescribed public entities such as: Queensland Police Service; the Director of Public Prosecutions; Queensland Corrective Services; the Mental Health Court; the Mental Health Review Tribunal; as well as other relevant Queensland Government entities.

-The information that can may requested includes, for example, sufficient information to confirm an applicant's identity; criminal history information; mental health information; domestic and family violence history; information relevant to other worker screening processes; NDIS disciplinary or misconduct information; and other information about the person that is relevant to whether the person poses a risk of harm to people with disability.
+The information that may be requested includes, for example, sufficient information to confirm an applicant or clearance holder's identity; criminal history information; mental health information; domestic and family violence history; information regarding other worker screening processes; NDIS disciplinary or misconduct information; and other information about the person that is relevant to whether the person poses a risk of harm to people with disability.

-The processes for obtaining information from Queensland Police Service, the Director of Public Prosecutions, Queensland Corrective Services, the Mental Health Court and the Mental Health Review Tribunal will remain as they currently are in the DSA.
-However, the new framework also enables the police commissioner and the director of public prosecutions to give the chief executive a section 93A transcript under the Evidence Act 1997 if required to consider when risk assessing a person (clause 11, new section 138M of the DSA).
-This will put the disability worker screening system on equal footing with the blue card system and ensure that the chief executive (disability services) can have regard to this information as part of a risk assessment.
+The processes for obtaining information from the Queensland Police Service, Director of Public Prosecutions, Queensland Corrective Services, Mental Health Court and Mental Health Review Tribunal will remain consistent with the current DSA.
+However, the new framework also enables the police commissioner and the director of public prosecutions to give the chief executive a section 93A transcript under the Evidence Act 1997, if it is required when risk assessing a person (clause 11, new sections 138C and 138M of the DSA).
+This will put the disability worker screening system on equal footing with the blue card system, in terms of information that may be obtained, and ensures the chief executive (disability services) can consider this information as part of a risk assessment.

-New part 5, division 8, subdivision 5 of the DSA (as inserted by clause 11) will enable the chief executive to request disciplinary information about a person from particular State entities.
+New part 5, division 8, subdivision 5 of the DSA (as inserted by clause 11) will enable the chief executive to request disciplinary information about a person from prescribed State entities.
 This includes the ability to request disciplinary information about registered teachers from the Queensland College of Teachers, and disciplinary information about foster and/or kinship carers from the chief executive responsible for child safety.

 The chief executive may request other types of information (such as child protection information) from prescribed entities for the purposes of worker screening.
-In this circumstance, the relevant entity has discretion to give this information to the chief executive if they reasonably believe it is relevant to the chief executive's screening functions.
+The prescribed entity must provide the information if the entity reasonably believes it may help the chief executive perform their screening functions.